RaphGL/Tuckr/README.md

 - No configuration
 - Commands can be run from anywhere
 - Symlinks are tracked and validated
-- All configuration grouped and handled as a logical unit
+- Configuration files are grouped and handled as a logical unit
-- Provide hooks, optionally write configuration scripts for each group
+- Provide ability to run hooks (scripts) that facilitate deployment and uninstallation
-- Easily encrypt and deploy sensitive configuration files
+- Easily encrypt and deploy sensitive configuration files (WIP: please do not secrets for production just yet)

 <!-- GETTING STARTED -->